epics-base/pvaPy/README.md

 ### 3. Generate documentation.

-This step is optional and requires sphinx to be installed:
+This step is optional and requires Sphinx to be installed:

 ```sh
   $ make doc
 ```

-If sphinx-build is present on the system, html pages will be generated in the documentation/sphinx/_build/html directory.
+If a `sphinx-build` script is present on the system, html pages will be generated in the `documentation/sphinx/_build/html` directory.

 ## Basic Usage: PV put/get